mhaberler/sensorlogger-telegraf/README.md

 # Telegraf for sensorlogger recording via HTTP push

-This telegraf config for InfluxDB V2 creates an HTTP endpoint which can be used to directly stream sensorlogger examples into InfluxDB.
+This telegraf config for InfluxDB V2 creates an HTTP endpoint which can be used to directly stream [sensorlogger](https://www.tszheichoi.com/sensorlogger) samples into InfluxDB.

 Tested under Debian bullseye with:
 ```